carolina-rossman/bcog_final_project/README.md

        10.)
 High score counter?
        - Still debating

+## Why Someone Would Use This
+Someone would use this program to pass the time and have fun.
+It is meant to be a game for dinosaur and sci-fi lovers.

 ## Project Details
 ### 1. A brief (3-5 sentences) description of your planned project
 We will be attempting to recreate an advanced version of the no wifi dinosaur game.
 The game will include various user-input jumps, and various power-ups and power-downs, ranging from jetpacks, rocket blasters, speed up game and midget Dino.
 The goal of the game is to reach the end, blow up a fence, and escape the test lab.